Data for Mathematical Copilots: Better Ways of Presenting Proofs for Machine Learning: An Overview of Data-Related Issues

 \begin{itemize}[leftmargin=*] \item \textbf{Tool misalignment}: Various automation tools exist that aid in proving small, intermediate lemmas arising in the formalization of more comprehensive results.
-This creates incentives to change a proof's structure to maximize the use of these tools, potentially resulting in less readable and \enquote{human looking} proofs. \item \textbf{Non-trivial data duplication}: In mathematics, it is common that one theoretical concept has several formal representations.
+This creates incentives to change a proof's structure to maximize the use of these tools, potentially resulting in less readable and \enquote{human looking} proofs.
+This misalignment often manifests as proof-script scaffolding, such as broad tactics applied repeatedly, large automation argument lists, or redundant steps that make proofs brittle and non-idiomatic.
+Since such redundancy is frequently detectable by linters (e.g.\ unused \texttt{simp} arguments), it can be treated as dataset metadata in corpora that include a raw view for realism along with a linter-cleaned view that better reflects canonical proof structure. \item \textbf{Non-trivial data duplication}: In mathematics, it is common that one theoretical concept has several formal representations.
 For example, the concept of a graph can be described formally in multiple ways.
 Formal libraries typically feature a variety of representations for the same mathematical concept, some being almost exact copies of each other.
-Such near-duplication can lead to downstream issues when the library is both used as training and test data in machine learning approaches. \item \textbf{Standardized interaction modes.} (Analogous to natural-language, but with different characteristics) Current formal benchmarks focus on proving theorems in isolation or translating individual statements into formal code.
-These tasks do not capture all aspects of advanced mathematical practice. \end{itemize}
+Such near-duplication can lead to downstream issues when the library is both used as training and test data in machine learning approaches.
+Duplication also arises at the level of lemma interfaces: when a library lacks a lemma in the form needed, developers introduce thin wrapper lemmas or local variants to patch an API gap.
+These near-duplicates are often engineering artifacts rather than conceptual novelty, and they can inflate the overlap between training and evaluation in ways that are invisible to string-based de-duplication. \item \textbf{Standardized interaction modes}: (Analogous to natural-language, but with different characteristics) Current formal benchmarks focus on proving theorems in isolation or translating individual statements into formal code.
+These tasks do not capture all aspects of advanced mathematical practice.
+In practice, formalization is dominated by interactive patterns that are mostly absent from current benchmarks, including iterative repair (compile $\rightarrow$ inspect diagnostics $\rightarrow$ patch), systematic search for lemmas or imports, and refactoring for readability and performance.
+For example, Lean supports interactive lemma search via \texttt{exact?}, \texttt{apply?}, and \texttt{rw?}, which reflect a workflow that interleaves searching and proving, rather than proof synthesis from scratch. \item \textbf{Scope of formalization and handling of incomplete proofs}: Formal-math corpora vary substantially in \emph{scope} and \emph{granularity}.
+Many benchmarks emphasize short, isolated theorems or textbook-style exercises~\citep{zheng2021minif2f,azerbayev2023proofnet}, whereas large-scale formalization projects capture long-form arguments that unfold across hundreds of intermediate lemmas before reaching a major theorem~\citep{scholze2022liquid,paulson2022schemes}.
+This matters for dataset construction and evaluation: models trained or tested only on short lemmas may appear strong while still failing to manage the dependency structure, planning, and bookkeeping required for long developments.